Students in an NEIU classroom.

 This course introduces students to a wide variety of resources used by academic and applied economists.
 Students will learn the basics of word processing and spreadsheet design, with particular emphasis placed on the written description of data, tables and graphs, as well as academic and business writing styles.
 Students will also learn how to locate, interpret, and present publicly available economic data that are commonly cited in academic, business, and mass-audience publications.
 This is a reading- and writing-intensive course that satisfies NEIU's Writing Intensive Program (WIP) requirement for economics majors.

-Prerequisite: ECON-215 minimum grade of C or ECON-217 minimum grade of C.
+Prerequisite: ECON-215 with a minimum grade of C or ECON-217 with a minimum grade of C.

 ECON-303.
 Intermediate Macroeconomic Theory.
 3 Hours.